 Our photo today is an action shot I took at the 1989 All-Japan Aikido Demonstration held at the Nippon Budokan in Tokyo.
-The grey-haired gentleman executing the technique is Kisaburo Osawa Sensei (1910-1991), one of aikido’s most important figures of the postwar era.
+The grey-haired gentleman executing the technique is Kisaburo Osawa Sensei (1910-1991), a 9th dan and one of aikido’s most important figures of the postwar era.

 Osawa Sensei entered Morihei Ueshiba’s old Kobukan Dojo in 1941, when war was raging in Asia.
 He rejoined the Aikikai Hombu Dojo shortly after World War II, and soon came to be one of the major decision-makers of the headquarters.
 Osawa Sensei’s role in an organizational sense was that of one of Doshu Kisshomaru Ueshiba’s closest advisors, his right-hand man, so to speak.
 He held various positions such as “Dojo-cho” and “Doshu Hosa” (Advisor to Doshu) over the years.